khushikushwah/khushikushwah/README.md

 - 👋 I'm Khushi
 - 👀 I’m interested in learning new technologies that makes my skills better.
-- 🌱 I’m currently using JAVA, GIT, VScode, GITHUB, IntelliJ and HTML
+- 🌱 I’m currently using JAVA, GIT, VScode, GITHUB, IntelliJ and HTML.
 - 📫 How to reach me [mauryakhushi059@gmail.com]
 - 😄 Pronouns: HER
 - ⚡ Fun fact: .....